kenruizinoue/project-android-app-food-tracker/README.md

 Description
 ---
 With Food Tracker you can manage your food by storage.
 The app notifies you when the date of expiry of the food is approaching.
+Also you can use the widget to visualize the expiration state of the food.
+Do not allow any food to be wasted!

 Download
 ---